Free shipping (DE) - 30 days return policy

 Blueblocker Glasses

-We speak of blue light at a wavelength of approx. 380 to 495 nanometres (nm).
-It is short-wave and very energy-rich light.
+We speak of blue light at a wavelength of approx. 380 to 495 nanometers (nm).
+It is short-wave and very high-energy light.
 It occurs in the natural spectrum of sunlight and is present when daylight is available.
-Natural light regulates our sleep-wake rhythm via our eyes and is thus indirectly involved in the regulation of the sleep hormone melatonin.
+Natural light regulates our sleep-wake rhythm through our eyes and is thus indirectly involved in the regulation of the sleep hormone melatonin.
 Blue light is therefore not bad per se, but on the contrary: it is vital.
 We need it so that our body can be awake and active.
 One of the positive effects of blue light is that it lifts our mood and can increase our sense of well-being.
-It also improves our ability to concentrate and our memory.
+It also improves the ability to concentrate and our memory.

 High concentrations of artificial blue light are problematic

 Blue light becomes problematic when you are permanently exposed to it artificially by working for hours on a computer screen or constantly looking at your smartphone instead of being outside in nature.
-Other light sources such as LEDs, energy-saving lamps or the flat-screen TV at home also emit blue light.
-The constant intake of artificial light is not without consequences for the human body, as it affects various parts of the body - from the eyes to sleep.
+Other light sources, such as LEDs, energy-saving lamps or the flat-screen TV at home, also emit blue light.
+The constant intake of artificial light is not without consequences for the human body, as it affects various areas of the body - from the eyes to sleep.
 But more about this in the following paragraph.

 What are the risks and disadvantages associated with blue light?

-There are numerous risks and disadvantages associated with artificial blue light and excessive exposure.
+There are numerous risks and drawbacks associated with artificial blue light and excessive exposure.
 This section describes the problems that too much consumption of blue light can cause us.

-Problem number 1: Disturbance of the natural sleep-wake rhythm
+Problem number 1: Disruption of the natural sleep-wake rhythm

-As described above, blue light has an activating effect on the human body and wakes us up.
+As described above, blue light has an activating effect on the human body and makes us awake.
 In the morning, this can be beneficial for getting going.
 In the evening, however, it is a hindrance because it slows down the production of the sleep hormone melatonin, which naturally makes us tired.
-This means that blue light really upsets the human bio-rhythm.
+As a result, blue light really upsets the human bio-rhythm.
 The consequences are problems falling asleep, sleep disorders and insomnia.
 Over a long period of time, this leads to hormonal problems, metabolic disorders and lower resistance.

 As already mentioned, blue light is a very high-energy light.
 As a result, your eyes tire more quickly and you may also experience headaches.
-This is partly because the photoreceptors of the retina contain the photopigment melanopsin and react very sensitively to light from the blue spectrum.
+One of the reasons for this is that the photoreceptors of the retina contain the photopigment melanopsin and react very sensitively to light from the blue spectrum.

-Ophthalmologists know the problem.
-More and more people who are permanently sitting at a computer screen come to the practices because they have problems with their eyes.
-They report not only tired eyes, but also general problems with vision or that their eyes increasingly feel dry and irritated and they have difficulty recovering.
+Ophthalmologists are familiar with the problem.
+More and more people who are permanently sitting in front of a computer screen come to the practices because they have problems with their eyes.
+They report not only tired eyes, but also general problems with vision or that their eyes increasingly feel dry and irritated and that they have difficulty recovering.

-Problem number 3: Headaches as a result of tired eyes
+Problem number 3: headache as a result of tired eyes

-If you constantly overload your eyes and don't give them a break, you risk getting headaches as a result.
-If the eyes can no longer recover and are constantly overstimulated, this does not leave the head cold either and it reacts with pain, signalling that it urgently needs a break.
+If you permanently overload your eyes and don't give them a break, you risk headaches as a result.
+If the eyes can no longer recover and are constantly overstimulated, this does not leave the head cold and it reacts with pain, signaling that it urgently needs a break.

 Problem number 4: Severe eye diseases up to blindness

 Excessive exposure to blue light can lead to serious eye diseases in addition to the comparatively mild eye problems mentioned above.
 These include age-related macular degeneration (AMD) and cataracts.
 Age-related macular degeneration (AMD) occurs mainly in people over 70 years of age.
 It is an irreversible damage of the retina.
-In western industrialised countries, AMD is the most common cause of blindness.
-Constant contact with blue light can unfortunately accelerate the process that leads to macular degeneration.
-Permanent consumption of blue light is also involved in the development of cataracts, which can also lead to blindness.
+In western industrialized countries, AMD is the most common cause of blindness.
+Constant contact with blue light can unfortunately accelerate the process leading to macular degeneration.
+Continuous consumption of blue light is also involved in the development of cataracts, which can also lead to blindness.

 But what can be done to counteract blue light?
-It is hardly possible to reduce the time spent in front of a screen if you have to do with it at work.
-And limiting time on the smartphone or tablet is a good idea, but hardly feasible in reality.
+It's hard to reduce screen time when you're dealing with it professionally.
+And limiting time on the smartphone or tablet is also a good idea, but hardly feasible in reality.
 Modern devices have a blue light filter.
-Another option is to wear a Blueblocker glasses.
-By this we mean not the transparent blue filter glasses with a special coating that only filter a small part of the blue spectrum, but the dark yellow or orange glasses that block 100% of the blue light.
+Another option is to wear Blueblocker glasses.
+By this we mean not the transparent blue filter glasses with a special coating that filter only a small part of the blue spectrum, but the dark yellow or orange glasses that block 100% of the blue light.

 What glasses are available to filter or block blue light?

-There are now various lenses that block or filter blue light:
+Meanwhile, there are various lenses that block or filter the blue light:

 • Blueblocker glasses with orange lenses (our 550 models)